AdobeDocs/commerce-testing/src/pages/functional-testing-framework/getting-started.md

 bin/magento cache:clean config full_page
 ```

-To be able to run Magento command line commands in tests, add the following location block to the Nginx configuration file in the Magento root directory:
+To be able to run Adobe Commerce or Magento Open Source command-line commands in tests, add the following location block to the Nginx configuration file in the Adobe Commerce or Magento Open Source root directory:

 ```conf
 location ~* ^/dev/tests/acceptance/utils($|/) {